ayush51/tutorial/tutorial.md

 <a name="auto_start"></a>
 #### Create an invite page

 Enabling auto_start in the code snippet means that the webpage will immediatly start a Surfly session.
-Auto start is especially useful if you want to display a specific webpage whilst the visitor is waiting for an agent to join them, and allows you to fully customise your invite page.
-The page will, by default, display a red banner asking the visitor to wait for an agent to join their session, and the queue pin number.
+This option allows you to fully customise your invite page.
+The page will display the default red Surfly banner, letting the visitor know that they have been queue'd.
 The red banner may also be removed through a simple change to the code snippet.
 Just set the "block_until_agent_joins" parameter to "false".

 Further customisation is also possible through the use of the REST API.
 For example, you can use it to detect whether a Surfly session has started or not, and alter your websites' appearance based on this.
 For instance, if we're in a Surfly session, we can get the unique queue code which identifies the user who initiated the session and display it.